denniskontoulis123/WEB452Assignments-DennisKontoulis-0798883/README.md

 It looks like I was running it in Dotnet 7. hoping that doing the global.json file adjustment will force it to do what i want.
 2023-10-09 1045AM

+Attempt 3 has yielded no errors yet; I'm fumbling a lot less now 2023-10-09 1050AM